-Spring is a great time for new beginnings.
-Just like spring cleaning can refresh your space and your wardrobe, sometimes transitioning to a new home is a welcome first step to starting a new chapter.
-If the time has come to downsize mom or dad to an apartment where they can receive some extra help, assisted living is a wonderful next step.
+If the time has come for mom or dad to downsize to an apartment where they can receive extra help, assisted living is a wonderful next step.

 Deciding to transition your parent into assisted living is emotional but asking the right questions will help whittle down the options to find the best new home for your parents.